Rainyan/sourcemod-nt-spawnpoint-rescue/README.md

 ## Build requirements
 * SourceMod 1.11 or newer
-  * Older versions may work, but you'll need to appropriate [DHooks extension](https://forums.alliedmods.net/showpost.php?p=2588686) for your version of SourceMod.
+  * Older versions may work, but you'll need the appropriate [DHooks extension](https://forums.alliedmods.net/showpost.php?p=2588686) for your version of SourceMod.
 SM 1.11 and newer do not require this extension.
 * [Neotokyo include](https://github.com/softashell/sourcemod-nt-include)

 ## Installation